 When you declare bankruptcy, your unsecured creditors cannot take further action, including collection calls, wage garnishments, and legal action.

 This consumer protection is called a Stay of Proceedings.
 This automatically occurs when you file bankruptcy or enter into a consumer proposal.

-Although the Canadian government does not specifically offer debt relief, there is a government approved debt relief program called a consumer proposal.
+Although the Canadian government does not explicitly offer debt relief, there is a government-approved debt relief program called a consumer proposal.

 There are many different debt relief options out there.
 It is essential to research each option and find the one that best fits your situation.

 Free consultation with a Licensed Insolvency Trustee by video, phone or in person.